Milan9805/cdk-set-topic-attributes/README.md

 The purpose of this project is to use AWS CloudFormation to set an SNS Topics delivery retry policy

-This application contains the AWS CDK code for deploying an SNS Topic and a Lambda which is then invoked (via a GitHub Action) to set the attributes involved with the SNS Topics delivery retry policy.
+This application contains the AWS CDK code for deploying an SNS Topic and a Lambda using Nested Stacks.
+This Lambda Function is then invoked (via a GitHub Action) to set the attributes involved with the SNS Topics delivery retry policy (paramaters can be configured in `setTopicAttributes/src/index.ts`).

 ## Deploying to AWS via CDK locally